dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 This application is called EpicMinder, which serves as a goal tracker app that assists individuals in managing their day and improving productivity.

 ## How to use the EpicMinder App:
+- New users are required to sign up while existing users can sign in to access their task page.

 ## Group Contributions